Filling the void

 In order to help address the projected shortage of workers in the electricity industry and in response to the growing demands of the sector, the Centre for Urban Energy has developed a suite of educational programs and professional development opportunities.

-Our courses, workshops and seminars are tailored to those already in the energy industry looking to advance into management or leadership roles or those hoping to break into the industry.
+Our courses, workshops and seminar series are tailored to those already in the energy industry looking to advance into management or leadership roles or those hoping to break into the industry.
 They are always innovative, forward-looking and led by high-calibre instructors.

-To help decide which is right for you, please download this PDF fileCUE comparison chart.
+To help decide which program is right for you, please download this PDF fileCUE comparison chart.